bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 ### Access Management

-* Is there idir/BCeID integration or an exemption otherwise?
+* Is there IDIR/BCeID integration (for application access) or an exemption otherwise?
   * follow OAuth2 best practices
-* Are \_A accounts used for server admin?
 * Have any default user accounts been removed?
 * Is the process for granting/revoking access documented?
   * to include details for clients, ministry staff, devs, admins
-* Is access control centralized (i.e. Active Directory)?
+* Is access control centralized (i.e. Active Directory, KeyCloak)?
 * Is the purpose/location of system accounts documented?
 * Do system accounts have the least amount of privilege?
 * Are system passwords/keys well protected?
   * Ensure secrets are not exposed in GitHub repos or OCP environment variables
-  * Utilize Vault\* when available
+  * Utilize Vault

 ### Vulnerability Management